 - 'No surprises' The DSP Toolkit Independent Assessment Provider will always ensure that findings are discussed with management prior to issuing draft reports.
-The DSP Toolkit Independent Assessment Provider will always seek to obtain full 'buy in' of management to recommendations to support successful implementation: - Clarity and consistency The DSP Toolkit Independent Assessment Provider will avoid unnecessary jargon and will not shy away from setting out the key issues or themes arising from the work in clear, unambiguous terms; - Objectivity The DSP Toolkit Independent Assessment Provider will use a standard scoring mechanism for all findings and for determining the overall rating of a report.
-This objective approach will be transparent and consistent across all reports; - Pragmatic and informed actions The DSP Toolkit Independent Assessment Provider will not provide recommendations that run the risk of not being implemented.
-Rather, in the closing meeting of the audit the DSP Toolkit Independent Assessment Provider will agree pragmatic, proportionate and realistic actions with the sponsor and include those in the DSP Toolkit Independent Assessment Provider report as the responses to each finding that is identified, along with responsible people and target dates for those actions; - Prioritisation the format of reporting needs to provide a clear steer as to the relative importance of the issues being reported. - Coaching towards improvement discussion of the emerging findings, draft report and draft recommendations will afford the opportunity for the independent assessment provider to coach the organisation as regards good practice observed elsewhere and potential options for addressing controls weaknesses and generally helping improve data security and data protection.
+The DSP Toolkit Independent Assessment Provider will always seek to obtain full 'buy in' of management to recommendations to support successful implementation; - Clarity and consistency The DSP Toolkit Independent Assessment Provider will avoid unnecessary jargon and will not shy away from setting out the key issues or themes arising from the work in clear, unambiguous terms; - Objectivity The DSP Toolkit Independent Assessment Provider will use a standard scoring mechanism for all findings and for determining the overall rating of a report.
+This objective approach will be transparent and consistent across all reports; - Pragmatic and informed actions - The DSP Toolkit Independent Assessment Provider will not provide recommendations that run the risk of not being implemented.
+Rather, in the closing meeting of the audit the DSP Toolkit Independent Assessment Provider will agree pragmatic, proportionate and realistic actions with the sponsor and include those in the DSP Toolkit Independent Assessment Provider will agree pragmatic, proportionate and realistic actions with the sponsor and include those in the DSP Toolkit Independent Assessment Provider will agree pragmatic, proportionate and realistic actions with the sponsor and include those in the DSP Toolkit Independent Assessment Provider to a state of the provider to a state - Prioritisation the format of reporting needs to provide a clear steer as to the relative importance of the issues being reported. - Coaching towards improvement discussion of the emerging findings, draft report and draft recommendations will afford the opportunity for the independent assessment provider to coach the organisation as regards good practice observed elsewhere and potential options for addressing controls weaknesses and generally helping improve data security and data protection.
 This is a critical feature of the assessments as they should move the organisation towards achievement of improved data security and protection outcomes; and the objective of safeguarding the confidentiality, integrity and availability of data assets.